 When other lips [Bohemian girl.
 Then you'll remember me] / Balfe, M. W. Ernest Pike.
 Sterling Record: 414.
 1906.

-Upon the expiration of Edison Bells patents in England, various manufacturers began selling cylinders in England, including Sterling.
+Upon the expiration of Edison Bell's patents in England, various manufacturers began selling cylinders in England, including Sterling.
 Sterling was founded in 1904 by Louis Sterling, an American who had moved to England and was employed by the British Zonophone Co.
-He resigned in 1904 and started the Sterling Co. and in 1905 formed a partnership with Russell Hunting, who became recording director of the company renamed the Russell Hunting Co.
+He resigned in 1904 and started the Sterling Co.; in 1905 he formed a partnership with Russell Hunting, who became recording director of the company, renamed the Russell Hunting Co.
 Ltd., the manufacturer of Sterling cylinders.
-Hunting was the American entertainer famous for his recording of Casey at the Bat who had moved to England in 1901 and became recording director for Edison-Bell.
+Hunting was the American entertainer famous for his recording of Casey at the Bat who had moved to England in 1901 and become recording director for Edison Bell.

 Sterling cylinders are typically about 1/4" longer than standard cylinders.
 In advertisements, the Sterling cylinders were always shown next to the comparatively short and stumpy standard cylinder.